oracle-livelabs/apex/apex-professional-hol17/implementing-security-inapp.md

-# Implementing Security in your Application
+# Implement Security in your Application

 ## Introduction